 For business is a move like using a word processor over a typewriter.

 One of the most important aspects of moving to a CRM solution is understanding what you need your CRM to do.
 And what you don't need.

-Be specific with your aims; keeping track of contacts, never miss a message, using automation to maintain better communication with your contacts and leads are common requirements.
+Be specific with your aims; keeping track of contacts, never missing a message, and using automation to maintain better communication with your contacts and leads are standard requirements.

 86% of CRM is cloud-based because many providers only have a SaaS solution.
 (Software as a Service or an out of box solution).
-If you need your CRM hosted at your location or on your independent hosting service, you will need a bespoke solution.
+You will need a bespoke solution if you need your CRM to be hosted at your offices.

-Apart from the location consideration, do you need something unique incorporating into your CRM?
-SaaS CRM can limit your options, whereas bespoke allows you to be more flexible and get a more detailed, specific to you, solution.
-It allows you to increase security and own your software if that is a need.
+Apart from the location consideration, do you need something unique to incorporate into your CRM?
+SaaS CRM can limit your options, whereas bespoke allows you to be more flexible and get a more detailed, specific solution.
+It enables you to increase security and own your software if needed.

 The number of users determines the vast majority of CRM solutions pricing.
 When thinking about this, consider what you need now and how this could change.